United Tompkins Impact Fund

 Tompkins Learning Partners serves adults who live or work in Tompkins County and who have English language or literacy needs.
 Students seek to improve their ability to speak English, read, write, do math, or use computers.
 Many have goals to improve or gain employment, obtain High School Equivalency, become American citizens, or simply gain skills to navigate independently in the community.
 Students in TLP’s program test at the low (beginner or basic) to intermediate (4-9th grade) literacy levels.
 They range from ages 18-80+, represent both urban and rural parts of the county, are typically under-resourced, and face multiple barriers in addition to literacy.

-Trumansburg Afterschool Program Inc.
+Trumansburg After School Program

 Awarded- $1,600